weenhanceit/infrastructure/README.md

 You need to deploy the application the first time, so the directories get created.

-Finally, set up the database.
+Before deploying the application, however, you need to set up the database.
 The following is what you need for an AWS RDS database:

 ```bash
 psql -h <DB host name> -U <master user> -d postgres